Internet safety tips

 Want a reliable VPN? you can read this article: NordVPN the best VPN of 2020

 7. Always use a VPN when using public wifi

 Did you know that free wifi is sometimes dangerous and can aggravate our internet safety?
-Whether it is from hotel, coffee shop malls, etc. you should use a VPN because we can’t tell if there is a hacker that is also connected on the same hot spot that you are using, used VPN to hide your identity to prevent snoopers to see what you are doing in the web using a free or public wifi because hackers might choose some of the users that are unprotected.
+Whether it is from a hotel, coffee shop, mall, etc. you should use a VPN because we can’t tell if there is a hacker that is also connected to the same hot spot that you are using, used a VPN to hide your identity to prevent snoopers to see what you are doing in the web using free or public wifi because hackers might choose some of the users that are unprotected.

 8. Used an Antivirus or Anti-malware to protect your device

 Black hat hackers, cyber thieves, or cyber-criminals used different kinds of malware to penetrate into our system, using a reliable Antivirus or Anti-malware does anti-malware that is fully tested and high detection rate can stop malware from entering our device.